Haley Cavinder: College career

+Fresno State

 On February 1, 2020, Cavinder scored 31 points, a Fresno State single-game freshman record, along with six assists and five steals, in an 84–78 win against New Mexico.
 As a freshman, she averaged 15.7 points, 7.2 rebounds and 3.6 assists per game.
 Cavinder recorded the most points (512) and rebounds (233) by a freshman in program history.
 She was named Mountain West Freshman of the Year and to the All-Mountain West and All-Freshman Teams.

 Cavinder scored a sophomore season-high 30 points in a 78–70 win over Nevada on January 14, 2021.
 As a sophomore, she averaged a conference-high 19.8 points, 7.5 rebounds, 3.8 assists and 1.7 steals per game, leading Fresno State to the second round of the Women's National Invitation Tournament.
 Cavinder became the fastest Fresno State player to reach 1,000 career points.
 She was named Mountain West Player of the Year, becoming the third sophomore to win the award.
 She earned All-Mountain West honors for a second straight season.